denysnando/api_players/README.md

 ## About

-Hi, This project is a back-end api challenge which implements
+Hi, This project is a back-end api which implements
   - Players crud
   - Notifications crud
   - Subscribe information for players